Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Updated .
 What changed?

-ANZ currently finances over 30% of mortgages in New Zealand, and is one of the country’s largest and best-known financial institutions.
-ANZ takes its home loan responsibilities seriously, whether it is dealing with individuals, families, small businesses or farmers.
+ANZ currently finances over 30% of mortgages in New Zealand and is one of the country’s largest and best-known financial institutions.
+ANZ takes its responsibilities seriously, whether it is dealing with individuals, families, small businesses or farmers.

-Its online application form is an easy and convenient way to gain pre-approval and start house hunting.
-If you’re a first time buyer, ANZ offers free home loan seminars and ANZ Home Loan Coaches to guide you through the process.
+Its online mortgage application form is an easy and convenient way to gain pre-approval and start house hunting.
+If you’re a first-time buyer, ANZ offers free home loan seminars and ANZ Home Loan Coaches to guide you through the process.

 If you want to buy a home or rental, build or renovate, ANZ provides fixed, floating and flexible mortgages with competitive interest rates.
-They also offer a healthy home loan package with a range of financial benefits.
+It also offers a Healthy Home Loan Package with a range of financial benefits.

-When you take out a fixed-rate home loan with ANZ, your interest rate stays the same for the period you choose.
-ANZ fixed rate mortgages have varying fixed terms between 6 months and 5 years.
+When you take out a fixed-rate mortgage with ANZ, your interest rate stays the same for the period you choose.
+ANZ fixed-rate mortgages have varying fixed terms between 6 months and 5 years.

 - Payments stay the same.
-Knowing exactly how much your mortgage repayments will be and when, gives you peace of mind and makes it easier to budget.
+Knowing exactly how much your mortgage repayments are and when you pay them gives you peace of mind and makes it easier to budget.

-- Locked in interest rate.
-If mortgage rates go up you’ll still pay the same amount, though if they fall you won’t benefit.
+- Locked-in interest rate.
+If mortgage rates go up you still pay the same amount, though if they fall you don’t benefit.